wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-api.md

 ### Connecting to a Wallet

-To allow users to use your dApp or application on Safecoin, they will need to get access to their Keypair.
+To allow users to use your dApp or application on Wickandbergamot, they will need to get access to their Keypair.
 A Keypair is a private key with a matching public key, used to sign transactions.

 There are two ways to obtain a Keypair: